Building with Matchbox DAGs¶

 Here’s the cleaning dictionary from the above example:

-Note how we qualify the field we clean and alias it to company_name
+- How we qualify the field we clean

 Finally, cleaned fields typically need specifying in a model.
 Here’s our example: